 If you live in certain areas of the United States, you’ll need to protect your dog from heartworm.
 Medications like Trifexis also prevent fleas and often cost around $30 a month.
 If your heartworm medication doesn’t guard against fleas, or if your dog is allergic, then you’ll need to invest in a flea collar, an apoquel alternative, or treatment like Frontline.
 A six-pack of Frontline will usually cost around $75 and last for approximately six months, which should cover you for all of the summer and autumn flea months.

 Of course, life with dogs also demands that you plan for emergencies.
 Whether it’s a bite from an aggressive dog or a strange medical problem, you may find yourself in the doggy ER at some point during your dog’s life.
 From minor issues to major health problems, emergency trips to the vet can end up costing you several thousand dollars over the years.

 Accessories Are Everything

-Every dog needs a collar and leash for walks around the neighborhood, and obviously, your dog's accessories will be a reflection of your own personal sense of style.
+Every dog needs a collar and leash for walks around the neighborhood, and obviously, your dog’s accessories will be a reflection of your own personal sense of style.
 Although some people may laugh at the concept of a dog wearing a sweater, some breeds—especially small breeds such as chihuahuas—may actually need a sweater or coat to keep warm during the cold winter months.
 Take a closer look and know how to care for this breed with these chihuahua facts.
-Over the course of your dog's lifetime, you will probably spend at least $250 on accessories such as halters, leashes, collars and assorted clothing items.
+Over the course of your dog’s lifetime, you will probably spend at least $250 on accessories such as halters, leashes, collars and assorted clothing items.